-Below is an overview our firm and experience which, at a high level, demonstrates we meet the minimum requirement of 5 years.
-Our ARPA fund knowledge is demonstrated in section 3.
-Statement of Qualifications (under item 3) where you will find narratives of similar projects outlining the details of our activities around ARPA funding and management.
-Furthermore, our capabilities and knowledge can be found in the approach section which explains how we address the management of ARPA funds throughout its lifecycle.
+Below is an overview our firm and experience which, at a high level, demonstrates we meet the minimum requirement of at least 5 years.
+Our ARPA fund knowledge is demonstrated in sections D & E. where you will find narratives of similar projects outlining the details of our activities around ARPA funding and management.
+Furthermore, our capabilities and knowledge can be found in the technical approach section which explains how we address the management of ARPA funds throughout its lifecycle.